bitfwdcommunity/KoalaDAO/Joey_README.md

-# KoalaDAO V 1.0 - Joey
+# #KoalaDAO V 1.0 - Joey
- This is readme file outlines how the bitfwd community will roll out the KoalaDAO experiment as a testbed for innovation and entrepreneurship in web3 native environment.
+ This is readme file outlines how the [bitfwd community](twitter.com/bitfwdxyz) will roll out the #KoalaDAO experiment as a testbed for innovation and entrepreneurship in web3 native environment.

 ## Brief
-The KoalaDAO mission is to manage projects and resources as a decentralized ecosystem accelerator community.
-At the initial stage, the majority of the reputation will be held with the eucalyptus tree committee as described in the governance section.
+The #KoalaDAO mission is to manage projects and resources as a decentralized ecosystem accelerator community.
+At the initial stage, the majority of the reputation will be held with the [eucalyptus tree committee](https://github.com/bitfwdcommunity/KoalaDAO/blob/master/Initial_Rep.MD#60-initial-board--eucalyptus-tree-committee) as described in the governance section below.
 The reputation will be dynamically adjusted using DAOstack's Alchemy platform.
-The stakeholders of KoalaDAO are diverse and come from different organizations or are independent contributors and others.
+Stakeholders of #KoalaDAO are diverse and come from different organizations or are independent contributors and others.

 ### Web3 ecosystem acceleration
-The mission KoalaDAO embody is to bootsrap a peer-to-peer cryptoeconomy, serve the broad web3 ecosystem and specifically nourish the DAOstack ecosystem as a foundation.
+The mission #KoalaDAO embody is to bootsrap a peer-to-peer cryptoeconomy, serve the broad web3 ecosystem and specifically nourish the DAOstack ecosystem as a foundation.

 ### Culture focus
 The culture of KoalaDAO: